HomeLatest NewsIndustryJapan lures 2 lakh Indian IT engineers with jobs, green cards and residency

 “Japan will open up its doors to about two lakh IT professionals from India, and issue green cards to settle down in Japan and support the country’s rapidly expanding IT infrastructure,” Maeda said while delivering his keynote address at a conference.
 He emphasised that Japan also has a target of roping-in eight lakh of India’s IT engineers to live and settle in the country by 2030.

-Japan is already running a project called “Project Indian Institutes of (PIITs)”, which invites students from the Indian Institutes of Technology (IIT) to intern at firms.
+Japan is already running a project called “Project Indian Institutes of (PIITs)”, which invites students from the Indian Institutes of Technology (IIT) to intern at Japanese firms.
 The programme provides IIT students with a two-month internship in Japan with aim to create future full-time employment for them at Japanese companies.

 Advertisement